sandeepashok/fitmerch/README.md

 ### About

 This is an ecommerce site called "FitMerch".
 It based on clothing where you can find various brands of fitness merchandise.

 ### Built With

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->

 - REACT
-- Express (REST API)
+- Redux
+- Emotion Styled Components
 - Netlify
+- Render

 ## Contact